 u don’t know what’s it like to be me would be a mistake.

 josh gad and kevin hart doin the dougie in the movie the wedding ringer

 - embedded questions can also be formed by a question word (who, what, where, when, why, which, how) + the infinitive of a verb.

-the title of cali swag district‘s teach me how to dougie is an embedded question containing the question word how and the infinitive verb form, to dougie. the direct question would be how do u dougie (it doesn’t appear in the song) and teach me how do u dougie would be a wrong and weird-sounding title.
+the title of cali swag district‘s teach me how to dougie is an embedded question containing the question word how and the infinitive verb form, to dougie. the direct question would be how do u dougie? it doesn’t appear in the song. teach me how do u dougie would be a weird-sounding (and grammatically problematic) title.

 the first rapped line of teach me how to dougie is an embedded question that’s a question. it says that people ask cali swag district member smoove to teach them the dougie.